 Howard shut his eyes and felt the glasses being removed.
 He slowly opened them, and saw in the glimmer of the room the pair of men looking down at him.
 The word (Re)Activate was in order, but he was not sure who had which haircut.
 His mouth was dry.

 “It can be a bit unnerving,” said Bill.
 “Have a drink from the cup here if you’d like.”

 Howard reached to one of the trays and picked up a small paper cup filled with a greenish liquid.

 “Have a look at yourself,” said Bill and placed a mirror in front of Howard.
 He saw his head engulfed in the tight latex cap and a mass of coloured wires emerging from its surface.
-They were quite weighty and restricted the amount he could move his head.
-The constraint on his movement affected his vision a little and the room tossed a little when he tried.
+They were quite weighty and restricted the amount he could move.
+The constraint on his movement affected his vision a little and the room tossed when he tried.
 He chuckled and said, “It’s pretty sci-fi.”

 “Sci-real,” said Bill.
 “Are you comfortable?”